infominer33/infominer33.github.io/_pages/index.md

 It took Bitcoin to get governments to go along with crypto-innovations, for the public anyhow.
 Industry was on board a long time ago, to get creative with cryptography, but governments suppressed its use with strict export controls.

-»»»» So now that we've lost our minds over crypto. »»»» {: .notice--success}
+»»» So now that we've all lost our minds over crypto. »»» {: .notice--success}

 * [infominer.id/bitcoin-history](https://infominer.id/bitcoin-history)